demisto/content/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/GSuiteAdmin_description.md

 	* https://www.googleapis.com/auth/admin.directory.device.chromeos.readonly

-To execute the command either provide the value of the Admin Email in the integration configuration or provide the value of the *admin_email* argument for the command or provide the admin role to the created service account's email by performing the following steps:
+To execute the command either provide the value of the Admin email in the integration configuration or provide the value of the *admin_email* argument for the command or provide the admin role to the created service account's email by performing the following steps:

 1. You must be signed in as a super administrator for this task.
 2. Open your Google Admin console (at [https://admin.google.com](https://admin.google.com)).
 3. Go to Admin roles.
 4. Click the role you want to assign (the appropriate role).
-5. Click on *Assign Admin*.
+5. Click *Assign Admin*.
 6. On the opened page, click *Assign Service Accounts*.
 7. Append the email ID of the service account created and click *ASSIGN ROLE* to save.

-Precedence of this will be admin_email in command argument > Admin Email in integration configuration > admin role provided to the service account.
+Precedence of this will be admin_email in the command argument > admin email in the integration configuration > admin role provided to the service account.